12 balls puzzle: You have 12 balls identical in looks with one fake

 You must improve the worst possible outcome of the 2nd weighing.

-Again, answer is not difficult to arrive at,
+Again, answer is not difficult to reach,

-Instead of weighing 3 against 3, you would keep aside 3 balls and add 1 good ball to the rest 5 to weigh 3 against 3—number of suspect balls in worst case will come down to 5.
+Instead of weighing 3 against 3, you will keep aside 3 balls and add 1 good ball to the rest 5 to weigh 3 against 3—number of suspect balls in worst case will come down to 5.

 Being already experienced in finding the answer in 3rd weighing with 1 L ball and 2 R balls turning out to be finally suspect (in third weighing scheme for result 3.1.1), you take the next decision with confidence,

-Add 1 good ball to make the number for weighing even—3+3 (the suspect ball breakup will be 2+3+3, instead of 3+3+2).
+Add 1 good ball to make the number for weighing even—3+3.

-This is the very powerful general technique of increasing symmetry or decreasing asymmetry in nature of balls being weighed coming into play.
+This is the powerful general technique of increasing symmetry or decreasing asymmetry in nature of balls being weighed coming into play.